nvalline/burger-logger/README.md

 ## How To Use

-Once the dependencies are installed, simply open the terminal and enter 'npm start'.
-This will launch the application.
-Follow the prompts that are presented in the terminal.
-Use the 'Enter/Return' key to submit the response to each prompt.
+Once the application is loaded in the browser, simply enter a burger into the text field and click 'Submit'.
+This will save the burger to the 'Burgers To Eat' section.

+Once the burger has been devoured, simply click the 'Eaten' button to update the status and move the burger to the 'Burgers Devoured' section.

 [Back To The Top](#project-name)